-How Much To Tip
+How Much to Tip

-In Italy, for example, the norm is not to tip or to tip very little, especially since most osterias and trattorias will include an il servizio (or service) charge.
-And, in Ireland, though historically tipping was not expected, tipping of around 10% is recommended at Irish pubs and restaurants.
+But the United States is not the norm.
+In Italy, for example, people either do not tip or tip very little, especially since most osterias and trattorias will include an il servizio (or service) charge.
+And in Ireland, tipping of around 10 percent is recommended at Irish pubs and restaurants.

 How to Calculate a Tip